Holy Trinity

 Understand the impact:

-• Make clear connections between Hindu beliefs about dharma,
+• Make clear connections between Genesis 1 and Christian belief

 Make connections: